 - Remove eggs from the ice bath, peel, and chop.

 If you’re wondering what an ice water bath is, it’s a bowl filled with ice water.
-Often used in cooking when you need to stop something from cooking, fast.
+Often used in cooking when you quickly need to stop something from cooking.

 How to make Egg Salad

-Now that you have a whole bunch of beautiful (or not so beautiful, that’s ok too), hard-boiled eggs, let’s learn how to make egg salad.
+Now that you have a whole bunch of beautiful (or not so beautiful, that’s ok too), hard-boiled eggs, let’s make some egg salad.

 - Somewhat chunky – Transfer the peeled and chopped eggs to a medium mixing bowl.
 Add the mayonnaise, pickle juice (optional), red onion, mustard (Dijon or yellow), chives, sweet paprika, salt, and pepper.
 Mix until desired texture and consistency is reached.